Italian Panamanians: History

 The wave of Italian immigration occurred around 1880.
 With the construction of the Canal by the Universal Panama Canal Company came the arrival of up to 2,000 Italians.
 Two years later in 1882, at the initiative of Mr. Oreste Badio (a prominent member of the Italian colony), the "Italian Benevolent Society" was established in order to help the countrymen affected by disease or who needed some kind of help, with an initial membership of 37 persons.

 To this migration belongs the ancestors of another Panamanian president: Nicolás Ardito Barletta Vallarino (born August 21, 1938, in Aguadulce, in the province of Coclé) was President of Panama from October 11, 1984, to September 28, 1985.
 The President Barletta Vallarino belonged to the Democratic Revolutionary Party (PRD).

 Ricardo Martinelli served as president from 2009 through 2014, during which time the Panamanian economy grew robustly and steadily.
 His achievements were even lauded by The Economist: "Though it lies in Central America, the poorest and most violent region in the West, the country’s 3.6m citizens are now richer than most Latin Americans."

 Indeed, Martinelli - during his five-year presidential mandate - promoted a huge urban development of Panama City, with the construction of some of the tallest skyscrapers in Latin America.
 Another Italo-Panamanian, Alberto Motta, has successfully created companies in Panama and with a "Fundacion" is helping the poorest Panamanians.

-Actually, there it is an agreement/treaty between the Italian and Panamanian governments, that facilitates since 1966 the Italian immigration to Panama for investments Currently there were over 21,000 Panamanians of Italian descent, while there were around 3,700 Italian citizens.
+Since 1966 there has been in effect the Panama-Italy Treaty Visa (based on the 1966 Treaty of Friendship, Commerce, and Navigation) that facilitates Italian immigration to Panama for economic purposes.
+Currently there were over 21,000 Panamanians of Italian descent, while there were around 3,700 Italian citizens.

-However, according to the Italian Embassy in 2017 the Italians residents were nearly 3900, while about 10% of Panama inhabitants are white (of whom nearly one fourth are descendants of Italians).
+However, according to the Italian Embassy in 2017 the Italian residents were nearly 3900, while about 10% of Panama inhabitants are white (of whom nearly one fourth are descendants of Italians).
 In other words: of the total population of Panama that was of about 4 million in that year, approximately 400,000 were white and the descendants of Italians were nearly 100,000 (if calculated also those who were descendants from colonial times).